royfun/Learn-git2022/React.md

 This example will render "Hello Taylor"into a container on the page.

-You'll notice that we used an HTML-like syntax;we call it JSX.JSX is not required wo use React,but it makes code more readable and writing it feels like writing HTML.If you're using React as a < script > tag,read the section on integrating JSX;otherwise,the recommended JavaScript toolchains handle it automatically.
+You'll notice that we used an HTML-like syntax;we call it JSX.JSX is not required to use React,but it makes code more readable and writing it feels like writing HTML.If you're using React as a < script > tag,read the section on integrating JSX;otherwise,the recommended JavaScript toolchains handle it automatically.

+# Contributing
+The main purpose of this repository is to continue evolving React core,making it faster and easier to use.Development of React happens in the open on GitHub,and we are grateful to the community for contributing bugfixes and improvements.Read below to learn how you can take part in improving React.

+## Code of Conduct
+Facebook has adopted a Code of Conduct that we expect project participants to adhere to.Please read the full text so that understand what actions will and will not be tolerated.

+## Contributing Guide
+Read our contributing guide to learn about our development process,how to propose bugfixes ang improvements,and how wto build ang test your changes to React.

+## Good First Issues
+To help you get your feet wet and get you familiar with our contribution process,we have a list of good first issues that contain bugs that have a relatively limited scope.This is a great place to get started.

+## License
+React is MIT licensed.